DimitrisTzakas/enigma-machine-simulator/README.md

 - Plugboard letter swaps
 - Live keypress encryption with UI updates
 - Optional text mode for long phrase encryption
-- Sound effects for key events
+- Sound effects for key events (Windows)

 ## How to Run